Disability Awareness Sunday is Feb. 19!

 Celebrating Disability Awareness Sunday gives congregations the opportunity to assess how they welcome and include people with disabilities and find ways to acknowledge and utilize the gifts and graces of all people.
 The Annual Conference set Feb.
 19, 2017 as the date to observe Disability Awareness Sunday, but local churches may use a different date.

-"Nearly 20 percent of the population lives with some type of disability, and many more are affected through loved ones who have disabilities," said Anais Hussain, a seminary student and member of the Conference Disability Concerns committee.
+"Nearly 20 percent of the population lives with some type of disability, and many more are affected through loved ones who have disabilities," said the Rev. Anais Hussain, chair of the Conference Disability Concerns committee.
 "Persons with disabilities possess exceptional gifts and graces that enrich the life of a congregation, but they cannot share these gifts and graces if they cannot enter the building or do not feel welcome. . .